spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-25-data-transform-with-an-llm.md

 For now, though, I'll be sticking to having transforms in deterministic code.
 However, a friendly LLM can certainly help me write that code.
 I fully expect my current understanding will get blown away as LLMs evolve.

 It would be super cool to explore fine-tuning an LLM to domain-specific data and see what powerful features could result.
 I could also extend the transformation complexity and use a more powerful LLM like gpt-4 to see how it performs.

-In my next project, I will create a small API to identify data quality problems from uploaded data.
-Such a tool could be a useful addition to a no-code data platform.